DavveDavve/atm_challenge_2019/checklist.md

 D -> A
 C3)
 Adds additions to user story.
 Adds private method for withdraw amount on account and adds sets subject.funds to 50.
 Modifies withdraw method to accept a pin code.
 Adds pin code and method to accept the pin code or reject wrong pin code.
 Adds expiration date check to card.
+Adds a method for account status, and a test for when the account is disabled.